Day Trip to Hallstatt from Vienna: Everything you Need to Know!

 I know… a day trip to Hallstatt from VIENNA??
 It is true; it is much easier to take a day trip to Hallstatt from Salzburg.
 BUT.
 What if you are headed to Vienna for the Christmas markets or have roundtrip tickets out of Vienna, but you want to add a little Austrian Alp magic to your trip?

 Well, from experience, I can say it is worth it!
 Is it QUITE a trip, but Hallstatt is worth seeing.
-Here is everything you need to know about taking a day trip to Hallstatt from Vienna!

 - Why Add A Day Trip to Hallstatt From Vienna to Your Itinerary?